Glazier, Texas

 Glazier is an unincorporated community and census-designated place (CDP) in Hemphill County, Texas, United States.
 It lies at the intersection of U.S. Highway 60 and State Highway 305, to the northeast of the city of Canadian, the county seat of Hemphill County.
 Local addresses are served by the 79014 ZIP code of the post office in Canadian.
+As of the 2020 census, Glazier had a population of 60.

 Every structure in Glazier except one house and the town's jail was destroyed by a violent tornado on April 9, 1947, and 17 people were killed.

 It is in the Canadian Independent School District.

 Climate

-According to the Köppen Climate Classification system, Glazier has a semi-arid climate, abbreviated "BSk" on climate maps.
+According to the Köppen climate classification, Glazier has a semiarid climate, BSk on climate maps.

 Demographics

-Glazier first appeared as a census-designated place in the 2020 U.S. census.